roman-milk/roman-milk.github.io/daddys-obsession.md

  Then, to my much-anticipated delight, I hit the jackpot.
 Foxanna leaned up and sat on her little butt, her face dripping with the juices from Vanessa's cunt, while the naked stud pulled his penis out of my daughter's gaping mouth.
 The blonde crawled around to lay on her side parallel to Vanessa, while the male moved between Vanessa's legs.
 Vanessa was going to get fucked!
 She was going to get cock!
 It's exactly what she needed, and what I wanted for her, and I adored that I would get to see this.
 I hated myself for it too, but that's for another day.
 Vanessa kept her fleshy, creamy legs parted, her hands on the stud's thick wide hips, guiding him into place.
 Foxanna watched intently.
 I saw the stud's almost fat, meaty ass, not very hairy, moving over Vanessa's pelvis, and her nude legs and feet rose up from either side of him.
 I couldn't see IT, but, for now, I didn't need to.

  Vanessa screamed.
 The stud moaned.
 Foxanna's eyes grew.
 His ass rammed forward, my daughter's eyes closed, and she was getting fucked, that long cock was now entering her pussy.
 I was so fucking hot, I pumped my unfathomably painful erection, and it only took about four strokes to start cumming, and I mean, cumming HARD.
 I'd brought a towel for the occasion, and I quickly remembered to hold it in front of my penis just at the last possible moment, catching my shooting sperm.
-Report_Story #4